-There are many different types of clots, among them, being Deep Vein Thrombosis (DVT), Pulmonary Embolism, etc. and they can also have different causes, such as being stationary for a long time following surgery, travelling or being in a job that makes you sit for more than four hours at a time, being overweight, smoking, etc. If you have had a blood clot that was misdiagnosed, missed entirely, or treated incorrectly due to negligence, and this resulted in further complications for you, you could have grounds to make a claim for blood clot compensation.
+There are many different types of clots, among them being Deep Vein Thrombosis (DVT), Pulmonary Embolism, etc..
+They can also have different causes, such as being stationary for a long time following surgery, travelling or being in a job that makes you sit for more than four hours at a time, being overweight, smoking, etc. If you have had a blood clot that was misdiagnosed, missed entirely, or treated incorrectly due to negligence, and this resulted in further complications for you, you could have grounds to claim blood clot compensation.

 - Is there an average compensation award for pulmonary embolism negligence?

 - What helps a blood clot heal faster?

 - Can you get a blood clot from a car accident?

 - Can I claim for blood clot medical malpractice?

 We have put together this guide to try and answer some of the most common questions we get, as well as provide more information on making a No Win No Fee personal injury claim for the negligent treatment and cause of a blood clot.
 Our advisors are just a phone call away and can provide you with all the information you might need on making a claim, such as the personal injury claims time limit, what you might be able to claim for, and any other questions you may have.
 Contact us today on 0800 073 8801 about how to claim compensation for a blood clot.
 Alternatively, you can use our online contact form to arrange a convenient time for us to call you back.

 - A Guide To Blood Clot Compensation Claims

 - What Are Blood Clots, DVT And Embolisms?

 - Types Of Blood Clots